MongoDB Earnings Call Transcripts

 -

-Q3 revenue grew 22% year-over-year to $529 million, with Atlas up 26% and non-Atlas boosted by large multi-year deals.
-Net income and margins improved, while guidance anticipates a seasonal Q4 slowdown and a sequential decline in non-Atlas revenue due to non-recurring deals.
+Q3 revenue grew 22% year-over-year to $529 million, with Atlas up 26% and strong non-Atlas performance from multi-year deals.
+Guidance for FY25 was raised, but Q4 is expected to see a seasonal slowdown and sequential non-Atlas revenue decline.
+Strategic focus remains on enterprise, AI, and legacy app modernization.

 -